 Applying your eye cream last is like wearing knickers over your trousers.

-Serums – especially water based ones, are first.
-Next, a couple of drops of facial oil (if you are using one!), topped off with your moisturiser.
+Serums – especially water-based ones, are first.
+Next, a couple of drops of facial oil (if you are using one), topped off with your moisturiser.
 In the case of a heavily siliconed serum, I would probably skip the oil and go straight to moisturiser.

 There will always be exceptions, so if what you are doing works for you – don’t change it on my account.

 A good formulation will be ready to go – warming a product in your hands will only put most of the product on your hands.
 Oil doesn’t need to be warmed to absorb.
-If you want to rub it in your hands and inhale it before you apply, crack on.
+If you want to rub it in your hands and inhale it before you apply, your choice.
 I prefer to put it on my face and smell it while it gets to work on my face – not my hands.
-It’s another ‘habit’ that brands think they have to put on their packaging.
-If your product is such that it needs to be 'warmed' I probably wouldn't bother. *eyebrow*
+It’s another ‘habit’ that brands have got into the habit of putting on their packaging.

-SPF - I always recommend a separate SPF for reasons previously mentioned on the blog - I just don't think a moisturiser with added SPF is going to do much benefit-wise to the skin.
-SPF - both chemical and physical - is a dominating ingredient and if you load a skin cream with it - that's the benefit.
-I.E. - I would never buy a £200 anti-ageing moisturiser with SPF.
-You're paying for an expensive SPF.
+SPF – I always recommend a separate SPF for reasons previously mentioned on the blog – I just don’t think a moisturiser with added SPF is going to do much benefit-wise to the skin.
+I mean, it’s better than nothing, but wouldn’t you rather be safe than sorry?

 If you apply a moisturiser with SPF15 in the morning and sit out in the sun at lunchtime I guarantee you – you will not be covered enough.
 If you want to be in the sun, if you have to be in the sun, use SPF.
 A dedicated SPF.

 And no, you cannot use an SPF instead of a moisturiser.
 That’s like going out all day with a raincoat on and only bra and knickers underneath.
-Unless that is your everyday outfit of choice I suggest you wear actual clothes (moisturiser) underneath your raincoat (SPF).
+Unless that is your everyday outfit of choice, I suggest you wear actual clothes (moisturiser) underneath your raincoat (SPF).

 The main point of your evening routine is to help your skin help itself.
+Repair and correct.